Struct neko::pty::Display

 fn insert_empty_line(&mut self, mv: usize)

-insert an empty line on the right of the cursor
+The method insert_empty_line insert an empty line on the right of the cursor

 (the cursor doesn't move)